felixdoerre/primus_vk/README.md

 An idea might be to use `VK_EXTERNAL_MEMORY_HANDLE_TYPE_HOST_ALLOCATION_BIT_EXT` to map one device's memory and use that directly on the other device (or import host-allocated memory on both devices).
 However that is not implemented yet.

+## Dependencies
+This layer requires two working vulkan drivers.
+The only hardware that I have experience with are Intel Integrated Graphics + Nvidia.
+However it should theoretically work with any other graphics setup of two vulkan-compatible graphics devices.
+For the Nvidia graphics card, both the "nonglvd" and the "glvnd" proprietary driver seem to work.

+To use this layer you will require something similar to bumblebee to poweron/off the dedicated graphics card.

+Due to a bug/missing feature in the Vulkan Loader you will need `Vulkan/libvulkan >= 1.1.108`.
+If you have an older system you can try primus_vk version 1.1 which contains an ugly workaround for that issue and is therefore compatible with older Vulkan versions.

 ## Development Status

 This layer works for the applications I tested it with, but has still some technical difficulties (see Technical Limitations).
 Additionally the image copy still introduces too much overhead.